alisnic/nyny/README.md

 A Fankie app is a Rack middleware, which means that it can be used inside of Sinatra, Rails, or any other Rack-based app:

     class MyApp < Sinatra::Base
-        use MyFrankieApp
+        use MyNYNYApp
     end

-Frankie also supports middleware itself, and that means you can use Rack middleware (or a Sinatra app) inside a Frankie app:
+NYNY also supports middleware itself, and that means you can use Rack middleware (or a Sinatra app) inside a NYNY app:

-    class App < LittleFrankie::App
+    class App < NYNY::App
         #this will serve all the files in the "public" folder
         use Rack::Static :url => ['public']
         use SinatraApp